JannicCutura/janniccutura.net/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Financial Stability & Regulation
-- Hadoop Ecosystem
+- Hadoop Ecosystem & Spark
 - Data Science & Engineering
 - Python Applications
-- Code version control system
+- Git & DevOps
-- AWS & Cloud
+- AWS

 # Education to show in About widget